-environmental pollution.
+Almost all types of waste oil have the potential to be recycled safely, saving a precious non-renewable source and at the same time minimizing environmental pollution.
 Besides its great adverse impact on the environment, if used oil is properly recycled and/or reused, it could have significant savings on fresh crude oil.
-Disposal of used oil into lubricating the eco-system creates environmental hazards.
+Disposal of used lubricating oil into the eco-system creates environmental hazards.
 Tough laws are being enacted throughout the world for the disposal of waste petroleum products and every genuine effort should be made for its re-use.